 The Immigration Rules require seven years continuous residence of the child and not that of the parent.
 At the time of the application, the parent must have been enjoying family life, as envisaged under Article 8 of the European Convention on Human Rights (ECHR), with the child who has lived in the UK continuously for seven years.

-From the above provisions, it is clear that those who are single parents with sole responsibility for the child can succeed in such applications.
-Alternatively, an applicant who is not a partner of the other parent of the child and where the other parent of the child is a settled person with Indefinite leave to Remain (ILR) or is a British Citizen can succeed in such applications.
+As per the Appendix FM it is clear that those who are single parents with sole responsibility for the child can succeed in such applications.
+Alternatively, an applicant who is not a partner of the other parent of the child and where the other parent of the child is a settled person with Indefinite Leave to Remain (ILR) or is a British Citizen can succeed in such applications.

-If both parents are living with the child and they are partners to each other, the UKBA is more likely to refuse the application under Appnedix FM if neither parent is settled in the UK.
+If both parents are living with the child and they are partners to each other, the UKVI is more likely to refuse the application under Appendix FM if neither parent is settled in the UK.

 How the Human Rights policy is being implemented

-The UKBA do not consider Article 8 of the ECHR in the same manner as the courts and therefore in such cases even if the UKBA have refsued an application, there may be relatively better chances of success at appeal stage. in case of Azimi-Moayed and others (decisions affecting children; onward appeals) UKUT 00197 (IAC), the Upper Tribunal found that:
+The UKVI does not consider Article 8 of the ECHR in the same manner as the courts and therefore in such cases even if the UKVI have refused an application, there may be relatively better chances of success at an appeal stage. in case of Azimi-Moayed and others (decisions affecting children; onward appeals) UKUT 00197 (IAC), the Upper Tribunal found that:

 "(1) The case law of the Upper Tribunal has identified the following principles to assist in the determination of appeals where children are affected by the appealed decisions: